Current Topics in

 2. Abstract:

 This is the second page of the manuscript.
 This should be no more than 200 words in length, should summarize the significant findings and should not contain any references.
-Do not subdivide the abstract in subsections.

-3. Text Headings:
+4. Text Headings:

 Set first-level headings in the text over to the left, typed all in capitals (upper case) and in bold; begin the text on the following line.
 Examples of first-level headings will be: Introduction, Materials & Methods, Results, Discussion and References.
-Second-level headings should be typed with initial capital letter, in small lower case letters and in bold.
+Second-level headings should be typed with initial capital letter, in small lower-case letters and in bold.
 For third-level headings, type similarly but not in bold.
 For fourth-level headings, type similarly but in italics.

 FIRST-LEVEL HEADINGS